shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ### Grunt LiveReload mode & Modularized Grunt tasks
 We worked on our Grunt integration and added two new features.
 The first one is a LiveReload mode which speeds up your theme development.
 The next big step forward is modularizing our Grunt tasks into separate files.
 Learn more on how to use these new features in our article on ["Using Grunt for theme development"](/designers-guide/best-practice-theme-development/).

+#### Import & Export of shopping worlds
+It is now possible to import and export shopping worlds.
+To realize export of media for your own custom shopping world element, you can register custom handlers.
+How to create such a handler is described in "[Adding a custom component handler for export](/developers-guide/custom-shopping-world-elements/#adding-a-custom-component-handler-for-export)" article.

+### Import / export module
+The core import & export module got removed.
+It is replaced by the free [SwagImportExport](http://store.shopware.com/swagef36a3f0ee25/shopware-import/export.html) plugin which is is available in our community store.
+Installation is also integrated via the backend.

+### New table for saving user settings

+A new table ```s_core_auth_config``` is added for storing MediaManager settings of an individual user.
+This table can also be used by third party plugins for storing other user related module configurations.

 ### Library updates